thaffenden/vrsn/.github/CONTRIBUTING.md

 ## Adding support for a new version file type

-Supported version file types are stored in the `versionFileMap()` function in `internal/files/version.go`.
+Supported version file types are stored in the `versionFileMatchers()` function in `internal/files/version.go`.

-This function maps the version file name to the functions used to read and update the version value from the file.
+This function maps the version file name to the values required to extract the semantic version from a file.

-All version readers and updaters should use the same function signatures as currently defined.

-To ensure only the version line is changed in the version files, the `updateVersionInFile` function uses a regex expression to replace just the semantic version in place an not touch any other lines.
+The `lineMatcher` is a function to determine if the current line of the file is the one with the version on.

+`versionRegex` is a regexp expression to extract the version from the line.
+Some key things to note:

+- The group for the actual version must be a capture group named `semver`.
+The following should always work for that part: `(?P<semver>\d+.\d+.\d)`.
+- The version should always be the 3rd group in the expression.
+This is important as the updater function uses the groups by index.
+If you don't need more groups in the expression you can pad it out with `(.*)`, see the expression used for `VERSION` files as an example.

 ### Adding unit tests